AndreaRibuoli/RIBY/README.md

 We could adapt it at will (for example filtering out `Q LE `\* entries).

 Reading [this Ruby source code](playing_with_api_and_spaces.rb) could be inspiring but it is still too basic.
-I am still collecting working examples that will allow the design a more rich integration from PASE Ruby to IBM i ILE, possibly through a **gem**.
+I am still collecting working examples that will allow the design of a more rich integration from PASE Ruby to IBM i ILE, possibly through a **gem**: for a platform concept (*S/38*) that survived more that 40 years there is no need to hurry up!

 ----
 ### 13. to review the lesson on objects